from small one page howto to huge articles all in one place

 NOTES

-The Linux support for the above (known as UNIX 98 pseudoterminal naming) is done using the devpts filesystem, that should be mounted on /dev/pts.
+The Linux support for the above (known as UNIX 98 pseudoterminal naming) is done using the devpts filesystem, which should be mounted on /dev/pts.

 SEE ALSO